-Many businesses have a hesitation with creating an online profile for the one fear of getting a negative review or snarky comment from a disgruntled customer or former employee.
-It’s not worth missing out on crucial marketing avenues for the fear of “what it”.
-The truth is not everyone is going to love you and that’s ok!
+Many businesses hesitate with creating an online profile for fear of getting a negative review or snarky comment from a disgruntled customer or former employee.
+It’s not worth missing out on crucial marketing avenues because of “what if.”
+The truth is that not everyone is going to love you, and that’s ok!
 If you take pride in the product or service you offer, you will have more positive reviews sharing their appreciation for your business versus negative.
-It’s rare that people leave negative reviews “just because”.
-There is typically a reason behind the review that has the backing support of their experience and they are disappointed at the fact that they may not use your product or service again because of it.
-They feel the need to express their concern in hopes of getting a positive action from the other end to encourage their repeat business.
+People rarely leave negative reviews “just because.”
+Typically there is a reason behind the review.
+Perhaps they are disappointed at the fact that they may not use your product or service again because of their experience.
+They feel the need to express their concern in hopes of getting a positive action from you to encourage their repeat business.
 “Consumers expect brands to respond to reviews—and are disappointed.
-53 percent of customers expect businesses to respond to negative reviews within a week.
-But 63 percent say that a business has never responded to their review.”
+Fifty-three percent of customers expect businesses to respond to negative reviews within a week.
+But 63% say that a business has never responded to their review.”

-- Avoid the back and forth.
-It doesn’t happen often if handled right however, there are some cases… If someone is “fired-up” and “at the moment”, they may be inclined to not hear you out and continue to rant about what they felt they experienced.
-If this is the case we can respond for the second time with a simple apology that they feel this way and repeat the fact that you heard what they said and you want to clarify that you take pride in your product or service and you are sorry they feel this way.
-But, we can’t play into their he said she said act.
-Take the higher road, be the bigger man….keep your response professional and straight to the point so other viewers can see that you have justly responded and offered your apologies and they just won’t hear it.
+Avoid the back and forth.
+It doesn’t often happen if handled correctly however, there are some cases.
+If someone is “fired-up” and “in the moment,” they may be inclined to not hear you out and continue to rant about what they felt they experienced.
+If this is the case, respond with a simple apology that they feel the way they do.
+Repeat the fact that you heard what they’ve said, and you want to clarify that you take pride in your product or service.
+Don’t play into the he said she said act.
+Take the higher road, be the bigger person.
+Keep your response professional and straight to the point.
+Other viewers will see that you have justly responded and offered your apologies.
 Don’t continue to respond if they continue to haunt you.
-Viewers will see that you are trying to back your business and you care about your customer service and they will form a negative opinion about the person leaving the negative review and not letting it rest.
+Viewers will see that you are trying to back your business and you care about your customer service.
+From this, they will likely form their own opinion about the person leaving the negative review.